erp12/pucks/README.md

 pucks: An environment for experiments and education in artificial intelligence and artificial life.

+## This Fork

+This fork is currently working on an aggression system for pucks.
+Pucks will have to ability to "wound" one another to the point of death, and then "plunder" the corpses to salvage energy and inventory items.
+Based on biological evolution, it seems like giving pucks the ability to behave in this way could be crucial for successful Artificial Life evolution.

 ## Usage

 Assuming that you have installed [leiningen](http://leiningen.org), you can run a simulation by typing something with the following pattern at the command line: